sarietta/theoputer-blog/content/posts/ground-noise.md

-In simple terms the reason I moved to four layers for the clock board, and would prefer to move to four layers for all boards were it not so expensive, is that four layer boards provide a much better way to reduce ground noise.
+In simple terms the reason I moved to four layers for the clock board, and would prefer to move to four layers for all boards were it not so expensive, is that four-layer boards provide a much better way to reduce ground noise.
 Ground noise sounds innocuous, but it can be so strong that gates can flip and timings can be affected.
 So in this post I am diving deep into all of the considerations around ground